Published On: Jan 28 2013 11:04:01 AM ESTUpdated On: May 19 2015 03:00:00 AM EDT

-October is National Breast Cancer Awareness Month.
-Pay attention to these cancer symptoms you are most likely to ignore, and get yourself to a doctor if they persist, according to Care.com.
+May is National Skin Cancer Awareness Month.
+Pay attention to these cancer symptoms you are most likely to ignore, and get yourself to a doctor if they persist, according to Caring.com.

 Chronic Heartburn -- Frequent episodes of heartburn or a constant low-level feeling of pain in the chest after eating can mean esophageal cancer, so ask your doctor for a screening.

 Nipple Changes -- One of the most common changes women notice before being diagnosed with breast cancer is a nipple that began to appear flattened, inverted or turned sideways.

 Unusually Heavy or Painful Periods or Bleeding Between Periods -- Many women reported these symptoms as the tip-off to endometrial or uterine cancer.